This light and fluffy Gluten Free Funfetti Cake is loaded with brightly colored sprinkles. It’s perfect for birthdays or any cheery celebration!

 - Powdered sugar — for sweetness of the American buttercream.

 - Sprinkles — use any sprinkles you’d like.
 I went traditional, but go for it with wild and crazy sprinkles if you want!

 TIPS FOR MAKING THE CAKE

 - Don’t add the sprinkles to the batter and let it sit for any length of time.
-When I say in the instructions to let the batter sit for 15 minutes, do this before adding the sprinkles.
 Otherwise, they’re likely to bleed into the batter creating a messy looking funfetti cake.

-Happy 1st Blogiversary to Let Them Eat Gluten Free Cake!!!!!
+Happy 4th birthday to Let Them Eat Gluten Free Cake!!!!!
 Make your own gluten free funfetti cake to celebrate this special occasion with me 🎂🎉

 Gluten Free Funfetti Cake